isurusiri/go-http-server/README.md

 # go-http-server
-A simple HTTP server demonstration build using go
+A simple HTTP server demonstration built using go